gopala-kr/ldr/backend_developmkent.md

 </tr>
 </table>

-Lets explore one popular java web framework in detail to undestand how easier the web development using Java.
+lets explore one popular java web framework in detail to understand how easier is the web development using Java.

 ***********************************
 ## Spring Framework

-I have some indirect working knowledge on spring in my current project, where [SAP Hybris](https://www.hybris.com/medias/sys_master/formsCollaterals/formsCollaterals/h7e/h22/8814707834910/WP-SAP-Hybris-Commerce-Architecture-and-Technology-EN.pdf) is heavily built and runs on spring framework.
+I have some indirect working knowledge on spring in my current project, where [SAP Hybris commerce](https://www.hybris.com/medias/sys_master/formsCollaterals/formsCollaterals/h7e/h22/8814707834910/WP-SAP-Hybris-Commerce-Architecture-and-Technology-EN.pdf) is heavily built and runs on spring framework.
 Spring is primarily known for its [dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) and [aspect-oriented programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming) features.

 *************************